hdShang/arxiv-daily/docs/cs-CV/2025-06-18/papers/250615635v2-findingdory-a-benchmark-to-evaluate-memory-in-embodied-agents.md

 ---
 layout: default
-title: FindingDory: A Benchmark to Evaluate Memory in Embodied Agents
+title: "FindingDory: A Benchmark to Evaluate Memory in Embodied Agents"
 ---

 # FindingDory: A Benchmark to Evaluate Memory in Embodied Agents